Nullvora/mabor/README.md

 <div align="left">
 <img align="right" src="https://raw.githubusercontent.com/tracel-ai/burn/main/assets/ember-wall.png" height="96px"/>

-The whole deep learning workflow is made easy with Burn, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU clusters.
+The whole deep learning workflow is made easy with Mabor, as you can monitor your training progress with an ergonomic dashboard, and run inference everywhere from embedded devices to large GPU clusters.

-Burn was built from the ground up with training and inference in mind.
-It's also worth noting how Burn, in comparison to frameworks like PyTorch, simplifies the transition from training to deployment, eliminating the need for code changes.
+Mabor was built from the ground up with training and inference in mind.
+It's also worth noting how Mabor, in comparison to frameworks like PyTorch, simplifies the transition from training to deployment, eliminating the need for code changes.

 </div>